javascript-tutorial/en.javascript.info/9-regular-expressions/09-regexp-groups/article.md

 alert(rearranged); // 30.04.2019
 ```

-If we use a function, then named `groups` object is always the last argument:
+If we use a function for the replacement, then named `groups` object is always the last argument:

 ```js run
 let dateRegexp = /(?<year>[0-9]{4})-(?<month>[0-9]{2})-(?<day>[0-9]{2})/;